 How does Co-Works training work?

-Training is part of Co-Works courses or is led by skilled Grad Assistants through non-credit training sessions.
+Training is part of Co-Works courses or is led by skilled Grad Instructors through non-credit training sessions.
 Most training is at the intro level and assumes basic software knowledge.
 After training, passing a short test grants access and reservation privileges.
 See details here.

 What if I just need some help?